-Secondary criteria contribute to the overall score assigned to the application.
-Lack of information or clarity in regard to these criteria may result in a lower overall score.
-Secondary evaluation criteria include:
+Secondary criteria contribute to the global score assigned to the application.
+Lack of information or clarity on these criteria may result in a lower global score.
+Included in the secondary evaluation criteria are the following:

 Budget

 - Is the budget appropriate and reasonable for the scope and services of the proposed work? - Is the cost per person served appropriate and reasonable? - Is the proportion of the funds allocated for direct services reasonable? - Is the project a good investment of Texas public funds?